 If you supply the weight scale, patients are will find this the easiest device to us and are more likely to use it daily meeting the threshold.
 If you are managing their nutrition (the VitalCare app supports this quite nicely) and the plan is to help control their diabetes, hypertension and other conditions that way, the scale may be the only device you need.
-The first month your practice is reimbursed for training (CPT 99453) and data (CPT 99454) totaling $81.21 (before regional adjustments).
-The VitalCare Weight Scale is $74.99.
-So you break even the first month.
+The first month your practice is reimbursed by CMS for training (CPT 99453) and data (CPT 99454) totaling $81.21 (before regional adjustments).

 And keep in mind, RPM is now a heavily weighted factor in your MIPS.

 Please sign up for our Webinar Wednesday on Remote Patient Monitoring.